WHERE

 MATCH (p:President)-[:WON]->(s:State) RETURN p, s

-MATCH (p:President), (s:State) WHERE NOT (p)-[:WON]->(s) AND (p)->[:governor]->(s) RETURN p, s
+MATCH (p:President), (s:State) WHERE NOT (p)-[:WON]->(s) AND (p)-[:GOVERNOR]->(s) RETURN p, s

-Nodes can also be filtered by label:
+Nodes can be filtered by label in the WHERE clause:

 MATCH (n)-[:R]->() WHERE n:L1 OR n:L2 RETURN n